sunghj1118/algorithm/LEET/problem_bank/94/readme.md

-# 98. Problem Review
+# 94. Problem Review

-## 98. Validate Binary Search Tree
+## 94. Binary Tree Inorder Traversal

 ### Problem Definition
-Given the root of a binary tree, determine if it is a valid binary search tree (BST).
+Given the root of a binary tree, return the inorder traversal of its nodes' values.

-A valid BST is defined as follows:
-- The left subtree of a node contains only nodes with keys less than the node's key.
-- The right subtree of a node contains only nodes with keys greater than the node's key.
-- Both the left and right subtrees must also be binary search trees.

 ### Approach
-- Check if the current node is within the range of possible values by keeping track of a min and max val.
+- Create a DFS tree stack that traverses left, root, and right in that order.

 ### Solution